minlebay/zg_router/README.md

 # Router Component

-The Router component is a part of the Message Generator and Router Project.
+The Router component is a part of the ZmeyGorynych Project.
 It receives messages from the generator and routes them to various processing servers using gRPC.

 ## Components